MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *result*\
 An output iterator addressing the position of the first element in the destination range where the two source ranges are to be combined into a single sorted range.

-*comp*\
+*pred*\
-User-defined predicate function object that defines the sense in which one element is greater than another.
-The binary predicate takes two arguments and should return **true** when the first element is less than the second element and **false** otherwise.
+User-defined predicate function object that defines the sense in which one element is less than another.
+The comparison predicate takes two arguments and should return **true** when the first element is less than the second element, and **false** otherwise.

-### Return Value
+### Return value

 An output iterator addressing the position one past the last element in the sorted destination range.